TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 2/Ephesians 2.8.md

 ---

-for by grace have ye been saved through faith; and that not of yourselves, [it is] the gift of God;
+for by grace you have been saved through faith, and that not of yourselves; it is the gift of God,